javidahmed64592/cyber-query-ai/docs/WORKFLOWS.md

 ## CI Workflow

-The CI workflow runs on pushes and pull requests to the `main` branch, consisting of the following jobs:
+The CI workflow runs on pushes and pull requests to the `main` branch.
+It consists of the following jobs:

 ### ruff
 - **Runner**: Ubuntu Latest